+Man charged over FA Cup final ‘offensive’ Hillsborough T-shirt

-Man charged after ‘wearing offensive Hillsborough T-shirt’ at FA Cup final
+Man charged over ‘offensive Hillsborough T-shirt’ at FA Cup final

 A man has been charged after he was seen wearing a football shirt at Wembley Stadium which appeared to make an offensive reference to the Hillsborough tragedy.